thiagowfx/thiagowfx.github.io/content/posts/2022-01-07-my-first-apkbuild.md

 - package metadata, by the means of bash variables, are almost equivalent one-to-one
-  - the notable difference is in the architecture, Arch primarily supports _x86_64_ whereas Alpine has support for multiple architectures.
+  - A notable difference is the architecture, Arch primarily supports _x86_64_ whereas Alpine has support for multiple architectures.
 When a package is architecture agnostic, Arch denotes it with `any` whereas alpine has both `noarch` and `all`, the latter is like `any` (=all architectures), the `former` means it's agnostic (=e.g. a pure bash script or python package).
+  - `APKBUILDs` use flat strings, whereas `PKGBUILDs` use bash arrays
   - Alpine encourages splitting larger packages into subpackages, as such `APKBUILD` has first-class support and syntactic sugar for that. `-dev` and `-doc` subpackages are very common.
 On the other hand, Arch tends to have